DragnaCarta/Curse-of-Strahd-Reloaded/Act IV - Secrets of the Ancient/Arc T - The Three Fanes.md

 > Vallaki’s guard patrols are largely as described in <span class="citation">Town Gates (p.
 95)</span>.
 However, an additional six **cultists** loyal to Lady Wachter patrol the walls alongside the **guards**.

 > [!lore]+ **The Long Arm of Castle Ravenloft**
 > Following the players’ exploits in [[Arc Q - A Shining Beacon]], and upon learning of the players’ close relationship to Lady Fiona Wachter following [[Arc F - Lady Wachter's Wish]] and [[Arc H - The Lost Soul]], Strahd sent an emissary from Castle Ravenloft to bring Lady Wachter—and Vallaki—to heel.
 Hoping to spread fear and despair in advance of the Grand Conjunction, Strahd commanded his emissary to “break the town’s spirit"—by any means necessary.
-(If Volenta Popofsky or Anastrasya Karelova are still alive, Strahd designated one of them as his emissary.
+(If Volenta Popofsky, Ludmilla Vilisevic, or Anastrasya Karelova are still alive, Strahd designated one of them as his emissary.
 Otherwise, he turned his fanatical Vistani **spy** Eliza into a **vampire spawn** and designated her as his emissary instead.
-If neither Volenta, Anastrasya, nor Eliza survive, Strahd instead chose the **vampire spawn** Helga, who is as described in <span class="citation">K32.
+If neither Volenta, Ludmilla, Anastrasya, nor Eliza survive, Strahd instead chose the **vampire spawn** Helga, who is as described in <span class="citation">K32.
 Maid in Hell (p.
 64)</span>.
 >
 > Upon arriving at Wachterhaus, Strahd’s emissary presented Lady Wachter with a signed and sealed proclamation from Castle Ravenloft designating the emissary as Strahd’s official “voice" in Vallaki.
-A reluctant Lady Wachter invited the emissary into her home and allowed the emissary to place a coffin in <span class="citation">Nrq.
+A reluctant Lady Wachter invited the emissary into her home and allowed the emissary to place a coffin in <span class="citation">N4q.
 Storage Room (p.
 114)</span>.
 >
-> That night, the emissary used a *potion of waking slumber, brewed by the coven of **Barovian witches** in Castle Ravenloft, to place Stella, Nikolai, and Karl Wachter within an unconscious trance.
+> That night, the emissary used a *potion of waking slumber*, brewed by the coven of **Barovian witches** in Castle Ravenloft, to place Stella, Nikolai, and Karl Wachter within an unconscious trance.
 The emissary’s accomplices, two loyal **vampire spawn**, then secretly guided Lady Wachter’s three children out of Wachterhaus to <span class="citation">N5.
 Arasek Stockyard (p.
 115)</span>, killed Gunther and Yelena Arasek, and locked the Wachter children in a warehouse adjoining <span class="citation">N6.
 Coffin Maker’s Shop (p.
 116)</span>.
 >
 > The following morning, the emissary presented Lady Wachter with a list of edits to issue—and warned her that, although her children were “in a safe place," they would remain so only during Lady Wachter’s “good behavior."
 Recognizing that the emissary intended her children to serve as hostages, Lady Wachter has obediently followed the emissary’s commands ever since.
 >